 Step 3 - Stop the Leak

 There are sealants designed to address this kind of situation.
-Follow the directions that are mentioned at the back of the package.
+Follow the directions on the back of the package.
 Once you have your sealant, drain the central heating header tank.
 When finished, pour in sealant.

 Step 4 - Fix the System

-Go to the drain cock and remove around 5-10 liters of water.
-Make sure that none of the treated water is disposed.
+Go to the drain cock and remove five-10 liters of water.
+Make sure none of the treated water is disposed of.
 Repeat this step until the leak sealer is drained from the system.
 Make sure there is no leak sealer left in the header tank.

 Step 5 - Check the System